aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 The current settings describe future evidence only.
 Existing purple frames may have expired or may never have been saved as untouched FITS.
-Enable either diagnostic FITS or Exclude Only plus ordinary FITS for every image, collect new events, and try again.
+Enable either diagnostic FITS or Exclude Only plus standard FITS for every image, collect new events, and try again.

 **Files upload but calibration rejects the collection**